 I then had the other eye done.

-I couldn't tell if it worked or anything because they cover your eye almost immediately.
 After being in the recovery room for maybe an hour, it was cloudy at that point, but my eyes were so bad that I could see better immediately after the surgery than I could without my glasses before.

 What was your recovery period?